datacarpentry/python-socialsci/episodes/08-Extracting row and columns.md

 - "Define indexing as it relates to data structures"
 - "Select specific columns from a data frame"
 - "Select specific rows from a data frame based on conditional expressions"
+- "Using indexes to access rows and columns
 - "Copy a data frame"
 - "Add columns to a data frame"
 - "Analyse datasets having missing/null values"